simoncarrignon/spreadrt/README.md

 ## Modify the package
-If you plan to modify the package and want to check your modifications you need to start `R` from the folder `spread/` and use the packages `devtools` and `roxygen2`
+If you plan to modify the package and want to check your modifications you need to start `R` from the git folder and use the packages `devtools` and `roxygen2`
 ```R
 library(devtools)
 library(roxygen2)